MarkRoddy/duckdb-pytables/README.md

-A DuckDB extension for using Python based functions in SQL queries.
+A DuckDB extension for writing extensions in Python

 Note you don't *need* to write your own python functions.
 This extension will also work with any importable function, both from the standard library as well as installed 3rd party modules.